Ivermectin Injection (1 box and 1 vial)

 What animals can be treated with Ivermectin Injection?

-This drug is recommended for livestock animals, including camels, cows, goats, sheep, and pigs.
+This drug is recommended for dogs and cats, as well as livestock animals such as camels, cows, goats, sheep, and pigs.

 How is an Ivermectin Injection used?